Salih Jabr

-Sayyid Salih Jabr (سيد صالح جبر; 1896–1957) was an Iraqi statesman who served as Prime Minister of Iraq from March 1947 to January 1948.
+Sayyid Salih Jabr (Note: صالح جبر) (1896 – 1957) was an Iraqi politician and statesman who served as Prime Minister of Iraq from March 1947 to January 1948.
 Jabr was the first Shi'i Muslim to become the prime minister of his country and throughout his career held several offices around the country such as the office of minister of justice, education, foreign affairs, interior, and finance.

 Early life and activities

-Sayyid Salih Jabr was born in Nasiriyya in 1896.
+Salih Jabr was born in Nasiriyah in 1896.
 Graduating from Baghdad Law School, Jabr would pursue in becoming a judge and served as one from 1926 until he was elected as part of the Iraqi Parliament in 1930.
 Under Jamil al-Midfa'i, Jabr became the Minister of Education from 1933 to 1934.
 After that, he would become the governor of Karbala for a year in 1935.
 As governor, Jabr established a water project to modernize Karbala and stop the using of basins for daily water use.
 Jabr also helped store foreign gifts and treasures given to the area under the Imam Husayn Shrine.

 In October 1936, after the Golden Square coup d'état of general Bakr Sidqi, Jabr became the Minister of Justice in Hikmat Sulayman's government.
 During that period, Jabr would meet up with Sidqi, Sulayman, Muhsin Abu-Tabikh, and several significant figures in his house at night to discuss several topics.
 Due to Jabr belonging to a group of Iraqi politicians advocating extensive social reforms in the country.
 He was convinced that Sulayman's government had these ideas.
 Disappointed with the prime minister's pursuit of authoritarian power, his suppression of strikes and protests, and finally the uprising of tribal sheikhs from the Euphrates, he resigned in June 1937 together with three other ministers also demanding reforms: Kamil al-Chadirji, Ja'far Abu al-Timman, and Yusuf Izz al-Din Ibrahim.

 After the assassination of Sidqi, Jabr sent a letter to Nuri Pasha al-Said dated 18 August 1937 reporting to the Pasha what had happened during the event.